dfquaresma/prso-xv6/lab1/README.md

-# Laboratório 1 - Chamadas ao sistema e interrupções
+# Laboratory 1 - System calls and interrupts